josvaler/PythonToCython/README.md

 #Python to Cython

-The code self explaint itself
+The code self explain by itself

 ##Two steps